joshbolduc/vscode-story-explorer/README.md

 - `debug`: Log debugging information, general operational information, warnings, and errors

+### `storyExplorer.preview.mode`

+Controls the presentation of the story in the embedded story preview.

+### Options

+- `canvas`: Displays the story's canvas, without any additional toolbars or Storybook UI.

+- `full`: Displays the story within the full Storybook UI.

 ### `storyExplorer.server.external.url`

 URL of an externally launched and managed Storybook instance, used when [`storyExplorer.server.internal.enabled`](#storyexplorerserverinternalenabled) is disabled.
 Defaults to `http://localhost:6006`.